rmaarle/me41035/content/pages/index.rst

 Dates
 =====

-.. topic:: 2022 Dates
+.. topic:: 2023 Dates
    :class: alert alert-warning

-   The course will occur over the two weeks of **June 27, 2022 to July 8, 2022** with activities scheduled throughout the day from Monday to Friday each week.
+   The course will occur over the two weeks of **July 3, 2023 to July 14, 2023** with activities scheduled throughout the day from Monday to Friday each week.
 The course will be in person in Delft!

 Credits